celinaLind/chitty-chat/README.md

 # Chitty Chat

-This is a Discord clone currently with the ability to create and account, send and receive friend requests, and send and receive messages and images.
+Chitty Chat is a Discord clone a free communication platform that allows users to create communities and groups for a variety of topics, including gaming, education, and more:

-To come:

-- Video and Voice Calls
-- Styling updates
+**_Features_**
+Chitty Chat offers real-time text and voice chat, video calls, and image sharing.
+Users can communicate privately or in virtual communities called "servers".

+**_Servers_**
+Servers are collections of chat rooms and voice channels that can be accessed via invite links.
+Server administrators can customize their servers with features of their choosing

 ## Table of Contents